davidmrau/rankers/README.md

 - `get_scores`: Wrapper around the models forward and returns bare scores for Cross-Encoders or an embedding for Bi-Encoders

-The model class name also needs to be added to the choices argument list in `run.py` to the flag `--model` in our example case this would be `ModelClassName`.

 ## Loading model checkpoints